Are you hot???

 Here is the specific model that we bought (it needs a 9 volt battery, not included):

-Please note: The above product was NOT provided for free or at a discount in exchange for a review.
+NOTE: The above product was NOT provided for free or at a discount in exchange for a review.
 This item was purchased by a homeschooling family at their own expense.